bitbytelabio/claude-rs/README.md

 This project provides an unofficial API for Claude AI, allowing users to access and interact with Claude AI written in Rust.
 Inspired by [Claude-API](https://github.com/KoushikNavuluri/Claude-API/tree/main)

-## Use Cases

-    1. Console ChatBot ( Check in usecases folder for sample console chatbot )

-    2. Discord Chatbot

-    3. Many more can be done....

 ## Installation

 Create a Cargo.toml file as example bellow: